 Assorted Debris & Wreckage, Part 2

-Please note that we have slightly modified these photos: all were reduced in size and lightened/brightened somewhat to reduce the "murkiness" inherent in underwater photographs.
+Please note that we have slightly modified some of these photos; some were lightened/brightened a small amount to reduce the "murkiness" inherent in underwater photographs.
 Lastly, please be aware that this page is image intensive, and may take some time to fully load.

-Two views of the Hood wreck site: On the left, an Ocean Explorer 6000 side-scan sonar image created in July 2001; On the right, an enhanced and annotated version of that same sonar image.
+Sonar view of the Hood wreck site: On the left, the original Ocean Explorer 6000 side-scan sonar image from July 2001; On the right, an enhanced and annotated version.

 Assorted debris.
 The circular item appears to be an interior scuttle frame.
-The square opening would appear to be a ventilation trunk.
-At the bottom of the photo, just to the left of centre, belted 2lb Pom Pom ammunition is visible.
+The square opening may be a ventilation trunk.
+At the bottom of the photo, just to the left of centre, belted 2lb Pom-Pom ammunition is visible.

 Frame of a wooden platform.
 This could be one of the leadsmans platforms, or, possibly a ladder platform.
-In the photo to the right, you can see such a platform on a stowed accommodation ladder.
+Insets - The left hand image shows a leadsmans platform and the right hand image shows a platform on a stowed accommodation ladder.

 Propeller shafting near the outermost screws in the eastern debris field.

-Above/Left- Belted 2lb Pom Pom ammunition and deformed 4" shell brass casings sitting atop plating/debris.
-A close-up is shown in the right hand image.
+Above/Left- Belted 2lb Pom-pom ammunition and deformed 4" shell brass casings sitting atop plating/debris.
+Inset - Gun crews handling 4" ammunition in 1940/41.

 Above/Left- The centre portion and HACS base of the After Superstructure.
-We've rotated the photo to a portrait layout in order to make it more readily recognisable to readers.
-Its shown here with its top pointing up and to the right.
-Though the searchlight platform, actual HACS Mk III* director and the After Concentrating Position have been ripped away (in fact, the entire rear portion is ripped away), this area is still surprisingly intact (considering its proximity to the conflagration/explosion).
-The thin part at the top/right is the cylindrical base of the missing HACS Mk III* director is The computer graphic on the right shows what this structure looked like before the sinking.
+We've rotated the photo somewhat to make it more readily recognisable to readers.
+Its shown here with its top pointing up and to the left.
+Though the searchlight platform, actual HACS Mk III* director and the After Concentrating Position have been ripped away, this area is still surprisingly intact (considering its proximity to the conflagration/explosion).
+The thin part at the top/left is the cylindrical base of the missing HACS director.
+Inset- this is how the structure looked at the time of the ship's loss.